the-prism/website/README.md

-## Configure dev environnement
+## Configure dev environment

-> Instructions are for linux / windows 10 bash
+> Instructions are for Linux / windows 10 bash

-Make sure linux is up to date.
+Make sure Linux is up to date.

 ```bash
 sudo apt update